To find out more and book this course, please call 0121 271 0550, email firstname.lastname@example.org or contact us here.

 - Feel confident in starting mental health conversations

-- Take steps to improve their own health and wellbeing
+- Take steps to improve their own mental health and wellbeing

-- Identify and implement practical approaches to support colleagues experiencing poor mental health within the workplace
+- Identify and implement practical approaches to support colleagues experiencing mental ill health within the workplace

 What to expect: